 You know I’m a fan of Moscow Mule variations and the holidays are the perfect time to serve them to your friends and family.

-They’re a notoriously easy cocktail to make and fun to modify to include seasonal flavors.
-(Doesn’t a Cranberry Mule sound tasty?!).
+They’re notoriously easy cocktails to make and fun to modify to include seasonal flavors.

 This Apple Mule skips the vodka, in favor of whiskey, to create a flavorful drink that is refreshing and comforting at the same time.

 It’s easy to keep these ingredients on hand so you can make these tasty whiskey cocktails whenever friends drop by or you decide to host a party.

 I picked up my Apple Cider Moscow Mule ingredients at my local Albertsons store.
 Feel free to use what you already have on hand.

 Apple Cider adds a sweetness and a very subtle apple juice flavor.
 It’s one of my favorite ingredients to use heading into the holidays.

 Ginger Beer is a classic cocktail mixer and one of the award-winning products recognized for its quality and flavor.

 Similarly, the Signature Select™ Tennessee Straight Whiskey offers a great liquor, for creating delicious craft cocktails, at a value.